-- ☑ The course syllabus is posted in this section. - ☑ You are responsible for reading all of the information contained in the course syllabus. - The course syllabus also includes a schedule with detailed information about due dates.
-You are responsible for keeping up with all of these due dates.
-No late assignments are accepted.
+- ☐ The course syllabus and course welcome letter are posted in this section. - ✓ You are responsible for reading all information contained in the course syllabus and welcome letter. - The course syllabus includes a schedule with detailed information about due dates.
+You are responsible for managing your time effectively and meeting all these due dates.